jensjepsen/growing-neural-cellular-automata/frontend/src/md/intro.md

            state_grid[:, :, 3] > 0.1, mature

-        We first select the cells who are mature themselves, or that have neighbours that are:
+        We first select the cells who are mature themselves, or that have neighbors that are:
         """
         alive = select_where(state_grid, max_pool_2d(state_grid, kernel_size=(3, 3)) > 0.1)